 Once you’re inside the team have thought of everything – this is the perfect family-friendly festival.
 There were nappy bins, and food compost bins, the family yurt was incredible to get Em ready for bed.
 With no corporate sponsorship and an impressive commitment to making their event as sustainable as possible, they have a diverse loyal following of free thinkers, who want the world to do better.
 We were instantly struck with how friendly, colourful and full of good vibes the Shambalans were.
 No judgement from any corner.

 Not only does the festival look amazing but Playtopia is the place where PLAY is celebrated.
 This kids field is huge, and runs from 9‑5 each day.
 With tons of workshops, play equipment and entertainment from the likes of Arty Farty and Super Pirates.
 We loved the monster puppet making in the puppet theatre, and of course, there is our festival favourite Tribe Woodland deep in the woods where children can build their own adventure playground.
-You can also catch the legendary Flying Seagull Project who will keep adults and little ones entertained with their circus acts, high jinx and comedy remixes of wheels on the bus.
-Their fireworks finale in front of Kelmarsh House an absolute spectacle and perfect end to this beaut festival.
+You can also catch the legendary Flying Seagull Project who will keep adults and little ones entertained with their circus acts, high jinx, and comedy remixes of wheels on the bus.
+Their fireworks finale in front of Kelmarsh House is an absolute spectacle and perfect end to this beautiful festival.

-Tickets for 2021 have sold out, Ticket Sellers are the only ticket sellers for Shambala so keep an eye on their site, sign up to Shambala’s mailing list and whatever you do, DO NOT attempt to buy tickets from anyone else
+Ticket Sellers are the only ticket sellers for Shambala so keep an eye on their site, sign up to Shambala’s mailing list and whatever you do, DO NOT attempt to buy tickets from anyone else

 Wales | August